juicedata/juicefs/docs/en/development/data_structures.md

 L${timestamp}${sliceId} -> slices
 ```

-where slices is an array of bytes corresponding to one [slice](#3.1.15-DelSlices) per 12 bytes.
+where slices is an array of bytes, and one [slice](#3.1.15-DelSlices) corresponds to 12 bytes.

 #### 3.4.16 Sustained